vlk-jan/road-crossing/README.md

 pip install -r requirements.txt
 ```

+## Simulation

+This package can be simulated using the Gazebo simulator.
+The necessary information about the simulation environment, needed packages and more is available at the [road_crossing_gazebo](https://github.com/vlk-jan/road_crossing_gazebo).

 ## Documentation

 This package does not currently have any documentation.
 However, the text of my bachelor thesis is [here](https://github.com/vlk-jan/bachelor_thesis), where I try to explain the code a bit.